ShT51/PetREST/README.md

 See the examples of request in requestEx.txt file

 List TODO:
-- add more Unit tests
 - add new endpoints
-- remove some hardcoded lines to propertie file
++ remove some hardcoded lines to propertie file
-- add to public repo Rest Assured service
++ add to public repo Rest Assured service
 - update view layer
 - deploy my RESTful WebService on Amazon EC2 Server
 - update requestEx.txt file